excid3/rails/guides/source/getting_started.md

 end
 ```

 This route tells Rails to look for GET requests to the `/products` path.
-When Rails sees a request that matches, it will send the request to a Controller and Action for handling the request and generating a response.

 In this example, we specified `"products#index"` for where to route the request.

-This translates to a class named `ProductsController` and the `index` action inside of it.
-This will be responsible for handling the request and returning a response to the browser.
+When Rails sees a request that matches, it will send the request to the `ProductsController` and the `index` action inside of that controller.
+This is how Rails will the request and return a response to the browser.

 You'll notice that we don't need to specify the protocol, domain, or query params in our routes.
 That's basically because the protocol and domain make sure the request reaches your server.
 From there, Rails picks up the request and knows which path to use for responding to the request based on what routes are defined.
 The query params are like options that Rails can use to apply to the request, so they are typically used in the controller for filtering the data.